 In this activity, we will display text analysis output by using a partial text file input in the API explorer.
 Exploring an API is a skill that saves development time by making sure that the output is in a desired format for your project.
 Thus, we will test Comprehend's text analysis features.

-Suppose that you are an entrepreneur creating a chatbot.
+Suppose that you creating a chatbot.
 You have identified a business topic and the corresponding text documents, with content that will allow the chatbot to make your business successful.
 Your next step is to identify/verify an AWS service to parse the text document for sentiment, language, key phrases, and entities.
 Before investing time in writing a complete program, you want to test the AWS service's features via the AWS Management Console's interface.
 To ensure that this happens correctly, you will need to search the web for an article (written in English or Spanish) that contains the subject matter (sports, movies, current events, and so on) that you're interested in.
 The AWS Management Console is also accessible via the root user's account.

 You are aware that exploring APIs is a skill that can save development time by ensuring that the output is in a desired format for your project.
 The following are the steps of completion: